-Please note that SCRA holds its case files on children referred until the young person is 18 years old.
-For those older than 18 years, the local authority may still hold information including documents that originated from SCRA.
+Please note that prior to the incorporation of the UNCRC on 16 July 2024, SCRA held its case files on children referred until the young person was 18 years old.
+Following the incorporation of the UNCRC, case files are retained until the young person is 19 years old.
+For those older than 19 years, the local authority may still hold information including documents that originated from SCRA.